 In the ocean (as marine biologist and Tom Clancy fans well know) there is a point where warm surface water and cold water from below meet.
 It’s called the Thermocline layer.
 It’s where the heat from the sun can’t sufficiently heat the water relative to the cooling currents from below.

-Agile approaches such as Scrum push this layer down to the team level.
+Agile approaches, such as Scrum, push this layer down to the team level.
 The TEAM is accountable for their work.
 The TEAM plans and executes.
-The TEAM decides the best way (within the boundaries set by the org) to achieve the goal and deliver the value.
+The TEAM decides the best way (within the boundaries set by the organization) to achieve the goal and deliver the value.

-We still need the folks at the old layer level because the Team will need help, guidance, and org changes that they can’t manage in addition to their new TCB focus.
-That assistance has to come from the folks that are best at providing it – the old Layer.
+We still need the folks at the old layer level because the Team will need help, guidance, and organization changes that they can’t manage in addition to their new TCB focus.
+That assistance has to come from the folks that are best at providing it – the old layer.